 \subsection{Chicago 2019 homocide data}

 We next consider a dataset of homicide recordings, collected in Chicago, Illinois in the year 2019\footnote{obtained from \url{https://data.cityofchicago.org/Public-Safety/Crimes-2019/w98m-zvie}}.
-This consists 501 entries, and we randomly split these into 416 (85\%) training data points and 85 (15\%) testing data points. \Cref{fig:crime-data} shows the training data, consisting of the latitude and longitude of each homicide, superimposed on a map of Chicago.

-These range from $(-87.8066, -87.5293)$ to $(41.6572, 42.0208)$, and we modeled these with MRMM, specifically, a two-dimensional Gaussian mixture model with hardcore repulsion between component locations.
+This consists 501 entries, which we randomly split into 416 (85\%) training data points and 85 (15\%) testing data points. \Cref{fig:crime-hard}(left) shows the training data, consisting of the latitude and longitude of each homicide.
+These range from $(-87.8066, -87.5293)$ to $(41.6572, 42.0208)$, and we modeled their spatial distribution with MRMM, specifically, a two-dimensional Gaussian mixture model with hardcore repulsion.
 We set $p_\Theta(\s)$ to a Gaussian density, with mean $(-87.6727, 41.8180)$ (centered in Chicago), and with variance set to $7\times10^{-3}I_2$ (to cover the entire city).
 We placed an inverse-Wishart prior with 2 degrees of freedom and scale matrix $3.5\times10^{-3}I_2$ on the covariance of each Gaussian mixture component.
-In settings where we wished to learn the thinning radius $R$, we placed a $\dGamma{40, 200}$ prior on $R$, corresponding to {a prior mean of $0.2$ and variance of $0.001$.} For all simulations, we ran 5,000 iterations of our MCMC sampler, and discarded the first 2,500 samples as burn-in.
+In settings where we wished to learn the thinning radius $R$, we placed a $\dGamma{40, 200}$ prior on $R$, corresponding to {a prior mean of $0.2$ and variance of $0.001$.}